wiziple/browser-lang/README.md

 import browserLang from 'browser-lang';

 const myLanguage = browserLang();
-// return the preferred language on browser: e.g. "ko-KR" or "ko".
+// return the preferred language in browser: e.g. "ko-KR" or "ko".

 const myLanguage = browserLang({
   languages: ['ko', 'de', 'zh', 'zh_TW', 'en'],
   fallback: 'en',
 });

-// return "ko" if the preferred language on browser is set to "ko-KR" or "ko".
+// return "ko" if the preferred language in browser is set to "ko-KR" or "ko".
-// return "en" as a fallback if the preferred language on browser is "fr".
+// return "en" as a fallback if the preferred language in browser is "fr".
-// return 'zh' if the preferred language on browser is set to "zh_HK".
+// return 'zh' if the preferred language in browser is set to "zh_HK".
 ```

 ## Browser support